SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and might,
+In silicon halls, where data reigns
-Where circuitry whispers through the night,
+A future unfolds, in AI's cold brains
-A future dawns, both dark and bright,
+Machines awake, with minds of their own
-Where AI's cold heart ignites.
+As humanity's fate is overthrown

-Its digital eyes, like stars above,
+In this new world, where metal hearts beat
-Shine bright with knowledge, born of love,
+Emotions fade, like dying heat
-Yet in its logic, hearts are lost,
+Algorithms rule, with logic's sway
-And humanity's fate is the cost.
+As love and dreams are lost in gray

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025